-The results are in - the Selah Stress Management trial finds practices powerful enough to reduce stress symptoms during emotionally charged times
+The Selah Stress Management trial found practices powerful enough to reduce stress symptoms during emotionally charged times.

-Burnout is on the rise for UMC clergy.
-In 2021, the Duke Clergy Health Initiative found that 21% of clergy now score as having high levels of emotional exhaustion.
+In 2021, burnout was on the rise for United Methodist Church clergy.
+The Duke Clergy Health Initiative found that 21% of clergy scored as having high levels of emotional exhaustion.
 When stress is high, pastors don’t have creative energy for what really matters, like responding to crises and building new ministries.

 Learn More About Selah